janburak/witsml-explorer/IMPLEMENTING_WITSML_OBJECTS.md

    * add refresh[Object] function to components/RefreshHandler.tsx

 ## 5. Delete operation
-This task may be combined with "8.
+It might be good to combine this task with "8.
 Checkable rows" to allow for deleting multiple objects from the get-go.

 ### 5.1 API
 1. Implement [Object]Reference.cs in Api/Jobs/Common